 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 My husband and I just got back from vacation and didn’t have much in refrigerator but eggs and vanilla almond milk(it worked great in the waffle recipe).I love your nightshade flour mix I make a lot of quick breads banana pumpkin and zucchini so thought to look for a waffle recipe.
 It is delicious!
-Thank you so much for your gluten, dairy free and nightshade recipes!

 You're welcome!
 I'm glad you love this waffle recipe as much as we do!